metabase/metabase/docs/troubleshooting-guide/loggingin.md

 #### How to fix this:
 Remove the old token from the Google Auth SSO tab in the Admin Panel and create a new one.
 If the root cause was an invalid auth token, this should fix the problem.

+### Forgotten Password

+If you're having trouble logging in due to a forgotten password, click the `I seem to have forgotten my password` button in the lower right of the log-in screen.
+If your Metabase administrator has already [configured your email settings](02-setting-up-email.md), you will be able to generate a Reset Password email.
+If email has not been configured, you will need to contact them to perform a password reset.

 ## Helpful tidbits